reviczky/northumbria/modules/security/report.md

 * Data security incident trends: ICO \footnote{\goto{https://ico.org.uk/action-weve-taken/data-security-incident-trends/}[url(https://ico.org.uk/action-weve-taken/data-security-incident-trends/)]}
 * The company may face legal challenges with regards to monitoring that is done on systems by employees and customers \cite[Ameen:2012:SPI:2158727.2158756]

-These issues can be addressed by internal audit, acceptance of fines or re-location, out-sourcing if nessessairy. \par
+These issues can be addressed by internal audit, acceptance of fines or re-location, out-sourcing if necessary. \par

 ## Social